Carolina Rig Guide: Everything You Need To Know

 How do you use a Carolina rig?

 The rig works best with a stiff rod 7-foot or longer.
-It is recommended to use a baitcasting reel with a high-speed reel to quickly take the slack out of the line and set the hook once the bass bites.
+It is recommended to use a baitcasting reel with a high-speed reel and a good casting rod to quickly take the slack out of the line and set the hook once the bass bites.

 After casting, hold your rod parallel to the water and move it from the 12 o’clock to the 2 o’clock position and back as slow as possible.
 When you keep doing this motion, the bait spins in the circular motion that attracts the fish.
 The lure should dance on the bottom.